Smart Cities & Communities: Shaping the Future

 - Manchester Conference Centre

 The fourth industrial revolution is upon us.
 The UK will need to apply emerging technologies in a coherent and cost-effective manner to thrive - particularly in a competitive, post-Brexit landscape.
-This conference will present Smart models and initiatives that operate at national and local levels to deliver integrated services and information that citizens need - assessing how they can be adapted to the UK's infrastructure, geography and economy to create a coherent strategy for a Smart Nation that embraces transformation in the way services are delivered in cities, healthcare, towns, connectivity and agricultural settings.
+This conference programme will present models and initiatives that operate at national and local levels to deliver integrated services and information that citizens need - assessing how they can be adapted to the UK's infrastructure, geography and economy to create a coherent strategy for a Smart Nation that embraces transformation in the way services are delivered in cities, towns, healthcare, connectivity and agricultural settings.

 The blueprint for a Smart Nation is provided by Singapore, which aims by 2024 to be the first nation to achieve this.
 Whilst the Singapore model cannot be transposed en-bloc to the UK – the geography of the two nations is completely different, with Singapore having a much higher population density - there is much that can be adapted to benefit the UK: